Mandate Philosophy Ledger Evidence

 Lister Stealth.

-Delivered on Saturday and straight out into the real world.
+Its first public weekend — and straight out into the real world.
 The first weekend included runs to Caffeine & Machine The Hill and Caffeine & Machine The Hut, with fresh photographs now added to the record.
 Early impressions are exactly what you would hope for — presence, theatre, and serious pace.

 View the latest photographs →